lupyuen/lupyuen.github.io/src/iot.md

 Yep our Zig Code is largely identical to the __C Code in the Demo App__ for the LoRaWAN Stack: [main.c](https://github.com/Lora-net/LoRaMac-node/blob/master/src/apps/LoRaMac/fuota-test-01/B-L072Z-LRWAN1/main.c#L314-L390)

-Converting C code to Zig looks rather straightforward!
+__Converting C Code to Zig__ looks rather straightforward!
 In a while we'll talk about the tricky parts we encountered during the conversion.

 ![Demo App for the LoRaWAN Stack](https://lupyuen.github.io/images/iot-code1a.png)